Characterizing Creativity in Data Visualization: Reflections and Future Directions: Conclusion

 \section{Conclusion}

-We have presented a survey to understand creativity in visualization design.
-We found that various design activities are the key resources for users to make the representation personalized and unorthodox.
-This contrasts with the recent trend to standardize visual representations and map common charts with specific data types (e.g., using a bar chart to represent categorical variables).
-While this mechanism helps automated systems to recommend charts effectively and many practitioners and designers prefer such standard tools, we believe the creative aspects of the design is getting lost in the process.
-Our findings have implications for fostering innovation within established design paradigms and for developing more sophisticated recommendation systems that can augment human creativity.
-Ultimately, this research aims to advance the field's capacity for innovation in the age of AI-assisted design while maintaining the core principles that make visualizations effective tools for data communication and analysis.
+We have presented a survey and interview study to understand creativity in visualization design.
+We found that various design activities elicit human creativity, and they are key sources for the creative design process and representations.
+We also found that practitioners face organizational and professional barriers to pursue creative workflows in visualization design.
+Based on these findings, we have proposed a definition for creativity in visualization and several open research directions.
+Our findings have implications for fostering innovation within established design paradigms and for developing more sophisticated visualization authoring tools that can augment human creativity.

-\begin{acks} This work was supported partly by Villum Investigator grant VL-54492 by Villum Fonden.
-[Add any other funding statements here.]
-Any opinions, findings, and conclusions expressed in this material are those of the authors and do not necessarily reflect the views of the respective funding agencies. \end{acks}